 What About THC?

-What’s Best Way to Take It?
+What's The Best Way to Take It?

-The best delivery system is one that provides an optimal dose for a desired duration with few unwanted aside effects.
+The best delivery system is one that provides an optimal dose for a desired duration with few unwanted side effects.
 Flower for smoking or vaping is available in many medical marijuana dispensaries, but many medical patients prefer smoke-free products made from cannabis extract.
 The time of onset and duration of effect vary depending on the method of administration.
 CBD-rich cannabis oil products can be taken sublingually, orally (as edibles or gel caps), or applied topically.
 Concentrated cannabis oil extracts can also be heated and inhaled with a vape pen.
-Inhalation is good for treating acute symptoms that require immediate attention.
-The effects can be felt within a minute or two and typically last for a couple of hours.
+Inhalation is believed to be good for treating acute needs that require immediate attention.
+The effects can usually be felt within a minute or two and typically last for a couple of hours.
 The effects of orally administered CBD-rich cannabis oil can last for four hours or more, but the onset of effects is much slower (30-90 minutes) than inhalation.

 What's the Right Dose?

-Interest in CBD is huge and growing, particularly among new medical marijuana patients who don’t want to get high.
+Interest in CBD is huge and growing, particularly among new medical marijuana patients who don't want to get high.
 But many health professionals have little experience with cannabis therapeutics and have a hard time guiding people in this area.
-An effective dosage can range from as little as a few milligrams of CBD-enriched cannabis oil to a gram or more.
+An effective dosage may range from as little as a few milligrams of CBD-enriched cannabis oil to a gram or more.
 Begin with a small dose of high CBD/low THC oil, especially if you have little or no experience with marijuana.
 Take a few small doses over the course of the day rather than one big dose.
 Use the same dose and ratio for several days.
 Observe the effects and if necessary adjust the ratio or amount.
-Don’t overdo it.
+Don't overdo it.
 Cannabis compounds have biphasic properties, which means that low and high doses of the same substance can produce opposite effects.
 Small doses of cannabis tend to stimulate; large doses sedate.
 Too much THC, while not lethal, can amplify anxiety and mood disorders.
 CBD has no known adverse side effects, but an excessive amount of CBD could be less effective therapeutically than a moderate dose.
 “Less is more” is often the case with respect to cannabis therapy.

 What to Look For